 Pre-filing diversion in California lets eligible first-time, nonviolent offenders avoid conviction by completing court-ordered requirements before charges are filed.
 If successful, charges are dismissed, keeping their record clean.
 Failure to comply can reinstate the original charges.

 If you are charged with a crime, your two biggest concerns are typically to avoid a conviction and avoid jail.
 If you can avoid a conviction, you will also be able to avoid any jail time.
+One way to avoid a conviction in California is through pre-filing diversion.
+If you have questions about your eligibility for pre-filing diversion, then make sure that you speak to an experienced criminal defense attorney.
+Quick Navigation Menu

 - What is Pre-Filing Diversion?